spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 This should result in a response that details the access information for the respective database.
 The result differs, depending on whether the database service runs internally or the service is provided by a third-party.
 In the case of PWS and using ClearDB, we can directly connect to the database, as it is a third-party provider.

-If you deal with an internal service, you may have to create an SSH tunnel by using the `cf ssh` command, as the following example shows:
+If you deal with an internal service, you may have to create an SSH tunnel by using the `cf ssh` command, as follows:

 ```bash
 cf ssh -L 3306:<host_name>:<port> task-example-mysql